-Tuition, fees, and all other University charges should be paid by registration.
-Students who withdraw officially or who are dismissed from the University for any reason after the beginning of a term may be entitled to a partial refund in accordance with a schedule available in the Office of Student Accounts.
-No refund will be made after the eighth week of classes in any semester.
+Tuition, fees, and all other University charges incurred prior to or at registration are due and payable at registration.
+All charges incurred after registration are due and payable in full by the last day of the month in which they are billed to the student.
+If payment is not made within that time, cancellation of V-Net (long distance telephone) access may result and additional charges to dining accounts may be prohibited.
+Students who withdraw from the University for any reason after the beginning of a term may be entitled to a partial refund in accordance with a schedule available in the Office of Student Accounts.
+No refunds are made after the eighth week of classes in any semester.